ul0gic/Notenotes/README.md

 - [ ] **Chord lock** - only chords that fit the song's key are reachable.
 - [ ] **Drone mode** - sustain the root of your key in the background as a tonal anchor.
 - [ ] **Suggest-next-chord** - gentle prompts when you want them, invisible when you don't.

+### Rhythm and meter
+- [x] **Simple project time signatures** - 2/4, 3/4, 4/4, and 5/4 are supported as project-level timing.
+- [ ] **Compound meter presets** - 6/8, 9/8, and 12/8 are planned, but only once the app can show their grouping honestly instead of pretending they are just longer 4/4.
+- [ ] **Clear pulse labels** - meters like 2/2 and 9/8 need the app to explain what the beat means, because BPM can mean different felt pulses depending on the meter.
+- [ ] **No random time-signature soup** - I do not want a giant custom meter box that technically works but teaches the wrong idea.
+Fewer choices that feel right beats a dropdown full of confusing math.
+- [ ] **Meter maps later** - one Canvas has one project timing for now.
+Changing meter mid-song is a real feature, but it needs a proper design instead of a rushed checkbox.

 ### Sharing
 - [x] **MIDI and WAV export** alongside ABC and sheet music.